 If you do not have such a form, then you may send a written letter of request, including the name and address of the state official who needs the information, to the address above.

 I have taken, and passed, the subject-area test(s).
 How long are the test results valid?

 A passing score on a subject-area test will remain valid for a period of five (5) years.
 After five years have elapsed and if a certificate or endorsement has not yet been issued, a teacher candidate will be required to retake the test until a passing score is achieved.

 I have taken but not yet passed a subject-area test.
 How many times may I take a test?

 There is no limit to the number of times you may retake any MTTC test.
-However, according to the Michigan Department of Education administrative codes, any test "may continue to be retaken until passed but, after the fourth failure and every subsequent failure, the individual must seek academic counseling from college/university staff in an attempt to overcome testing deficiencies."
+However, any test may continue to be retaken until passed but, after the fourth failure and every subsequent failure, it is recommended that the candidate seek academic counseling from college/university staff in an attempt to overcome testing deficiencies.

 For additional information about general educator licensure assessments, please visit: